 There are no subsidiaries or entities owned or controlled by the Trust which the Trustee is required to consult with to prepare this Statement.
-During FY23 the trust experienced a change in Investment Manager, with GPT Platform Pty Ltd succeeding the outgoing Manager, Cedar Pacific Investment Management Pty Ltd, effective 1st October 2023.
-Cedar Pacific remains in place as the Manager of the Holding Trust and subsequent subsidiary entities.
-This statement was developed in consultation with the current and previous Investment Managers for the Trust.
+This statement was developed in consultation with the unitholder representatives for the Trust.

 Structure, Operations and Supply Chain